G3rsy/coapRepo/README.md

 Tcp/udp (dtls) client/server communication with json and cbor

 This is a little client/server coap implementation with tcp and udp(dtls) standard connection.
-Messages can be coded in tcp or cbor object.
+Messages can be coded in json or cbor object.

 Client requires two arguments to work:
   - Connection type: tcp/udp;